Lucaterre/semanticat/README.md

 ```bash
 python -m spacy download <name-pretrained-model>
 ```
+then restart application.

-The new pre-trained model will be directly available in model list from `configuration`.
+The new pre-trained model will be directly available in model list from `configuration` view.

 Sometimes, SpaCy’s default in-built pre-trained NER model are too slow and too generic for your data (the model is far from perfect so it doesn't necessarily detect your labels).
 If you have training a better statistical NER model with SpaCy, you can place your NER model folder under `/instance_config/my_features/my_models/`